-You can write to the BBVA Group in accordance with its consumer protection regulations for Spain, which are available at any BBVA branch and by clicking on this link.
+You can send your communications, in accordance with the BBVA Group in Spain regulations for customer protection, which is available at all BBVA branch offices and at the following link.

-If your request is dismissed by Customer Services, you may submit to the consideration of the Consumer Ombudsman Service any complaints or claims that are within the quantitative limits established in the Regulations.
+Customers who receive a negative decision from Customer Service may submit to the consideration of the Consumer Ombudsman any complaints or claims that are within the quantitative limits established in the regulations.
 This option is without prejudice to the possibility of directly contacting the Claims Services detailed below.
+In these cases, the Customer Ombudsman will issue a decision within one month of receiving the complaint/claim at second instance.

 Supervising Bodies Complaints Services